The dolphins ride in on the music,

 that draw them to our knee—

-backs to the seaward window,
+We turn our backs to the seaward window,

-ears sealed to their keening tones
+seal our ears to their keening tones

 as the dolphins swimming landward